Rethinking Technology Stack Selection with AI Coding Proficiency: Evaluation Methodology

 Based on the evaluation methods in~\autoref{s:quality_eval}, this study uses the following metrics to score the code snippets generated by LLMs on five commonly used quality dimensions.
 All scores are normalized to the range of \([0,100]\), and a higher value indicates better quality on that dimension.

-\(\bullet\) {\it Functional Suitability Score.} Following the prior work~\cite{zhang2025codecriticbench,crupi2025effectiveness}, we use an LLM to review the code snippets and score their functional correctness in conjunction with the task descriptions.
+\(\bullet\) {\it Functional Suitability Score.} Following the prior work~\cite{tong2024codejudge,crupi2025effectiveness,zhang2025codecriticbench}, we use an LLM to review the code snippets and score their functional correctness in conjunction with the task descriptions.

-\(\bullet\) {\it Performance Score.} We use an LLM to estimate the time complexity and space complexity of the code snippets~\cite{zhang2025codecriticbench} and take their mean as the performance score, which reflects the performance of LLM-generated code snippets.
+\(\bullet\) {\it Performance Score.} Following the prior work~\cite{wang2025can,zhang2025codecriticbench}, we use an LLM to estimate the time complexity and space complexity of the code snippets and take their mean as the performance score, which reflects the performance of LLM-generated code snippets.

 \(\bullet\) {\it Maintainability Score.} We calculate the widely used Maintainability Index (MI) as the maintainability score~\cite{oman1992metrics}.
-This index is calculated by the Halstead volume, cyclomatic complexity, and the number of code lines.
-A higher score indicates lower maintenance difficulty.
+This index is calculated using the Halstead volume, cyclomatic complexity, and the number of code lines.
+A higher score indicates lower maintenance difficulty and stronger maintainability.

 \(\bullet\) {\it Usability Score.} We adopt a readability evaluation model from prior work to score the readability of each snippet as the Usability Score~\cite{posnett2011simpler}.
 This model uses features such as Halstead volume and the number of non-empty lines to reflect how easy the code is to read and use.